phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 * creating test/hello_web/channels/room_channel_test.exs
 ```

-When `phx.gen.channel` is done, it helpfully tells us that we need to add a channel route to our router file.
+When `mix phx.gen.channel` is done, it helpfully tells us that we need to add a channel route to our router file.

 ```console
 Add the channel to your `lib/hello_web/channels/user_socket.ex` handler, for example: